-- Shall not, in the context of the Corporation's business and practices, make comments to the media or make themselves available for interviews by the media on behalf of the Corporation without prior approval and briefing by the Corporation's executive.
-The President and CEO, along with the Board Chair when deemed appropriate, typically performs the role of spokesperson on behalf of the Corporation. - Directors shall ensure that any comments attributed to them by or in the media or on social media is outside of the context of the Corporation's business and practices.
-Any comments made to the media, or on social media in any context is to be solely in their personal capacity and not in their capacity as a Director of the Corporation.
+- Shall not, in the context of the Corporation's business and practices, make comments to the media or make themselves available for interviews by the media on behalf of the Corporation without prior approval and briefing by the CEO - Shall be aware that the CEO, along with the Board Chair when deemed appropriate, typically performs the role of spokesperson on behalf of the Corporation.
+All Board members' communication with the media must be approved by the Board Chair in advance and be undertaken in consultation with the CEO. - Shall ensure that any comments attributed to them by or in the media or on social media in any context are solely in their personal capacity and not in their capacity as a Director of the Corporation, and do not speak to the Corporation's business and practices